Henry Cowell Redwoods State Park

 The park’s 113-site campground lies in a shady pine and oak forest three miles north of Santa Cruz on Graham Hill Road.
 It’s about a two-mile walk or a five-minute drive from the campground to the Redwood Grove Loop Trail and the Visitor Center.
 It’s a half-mile walk from the campground through the rare sandhill plant community to the highest point in the park, the Observation Deck (elevation 805 feet).

 Picnic tables and fire rings are available at each campsite.
 Flush toilets and showers are a short distance away.
 (Bring quarters for the showers.)
 Camping $35 per night.
-Campground is closed Nov.
-1 to the end of February.
-Firewood available for purchase.
+Firewood is available for purchase.
 Maximum trailer length is 31 feet; maximum camper or motorhome length is 35 feet.

 Reservations for camping are recommended.
-Make reservations through ReserveAmerica or by phoning 800-444-PARK.
+Make reservations through ReserveCalifornia or by phoning 800-444-PARK.
 Between Memorial Day and Labor Day, can call the Henry Cowell Campground for detailed information at 831-438-2396.

 To learn about joining the Henry Cowell docent volunteer staff, call (831) 335-7077.